severalnines/docs/user-guide/dashboard.rst

 PostgreSQL
 ```````````

 Deploys a new PostgreSQL standalone or streaming replication cluster from ClusterControl.
-One would start by creating a PostgreSQL master node under this tab.
-Only PostgreSQL 9.x is supported.
+Only PostgreSQL 9.x and 10 is supported.

 1) General & SSH Settings
 ''''''''''''''''''''''''''